4.4.8 Value Proposition Test - Landing Page

 7. Set up tracking.

-Install basic analytics (Google Analytics, PostHog, or the ad platform’s pixel) to track:
+Install basic analytics (a product-analytics tool or the ad platform’s pixel) to track:

 • Total unique visitors